 Mapping the growth in people of color by census block group illustrates growing communities of color throughout all of the region's counties.
-Although this growth is slower, and even negative, in the most diverse, inner core areas in the region (San Francisco and Oakland), the people-of-color population is increasing most rapidly in the eastern portions of Napa, Solano, Contra Costa and Alameda counties as well as in San Mateo and Sonoma counties.
+Although this growth is slower in the most diverse, inner-core areas in the region (San Francisco and Oakland), the people-of-color population is increasing most rapidly in the eastern portions of Contra Costa and Alameda counties and in San Mateo County as well.